danielbsimpson/covid_19_tracking_dashboard/README.md

 To view the web app please see the link below:

-[Dashborad App](https://covid-19-tracking-dashapp.ue.r.appspot.com/) (Website is no longer being updated with data as of 01/01/2021)
+[Dashborad App](https://covid-19-tracking-dashapp.ue.r.appspot.com/) (Website is no longer available)